Our production outputs for standard R.O. Systems, is 200 GPD 748 L - 750 GPD 2800 L.

 For 12 years, Electromaax has been manufacturing D.C. water makers.
 In that time Solar has become the primary source of energy for most serious cruisers.
 What was needed was a high output water maker that used the minimum for energy while maintaining the highest quality drinking water that the 21” membranes achieve.

-The Solarmaax uses the hydraulic Clark Pump intensifier and energy recovery device that sets a new industry standard for maximum efficiency.
-By using a low pressure feed pump, the Clark Pump is able to provide the necessary pressure for reverse osmosis to occur while consuming up to 75% less energy than previous conventional systems.
-It recycles the energy and boosts the low pressure feed water up to 800 PSI (55 Bar).
-The Clark Pump is made of modern composites and engineered plastics, ensuring long-lasting, reliable very performance.
+The Solarmaax uses the latest Enhanced hydraulic Clark Pump intensifier and energy recovery device that sets a new industry standard for maximum efficiency.
+By using a low-pressure feed pump, the Clark Pump can provide the necessary pressure for reverse osmosis to occur while consuming up to 75% less energy than previous conventional systems.
+It recycles the energy and boosts the low-pressure feed water up to 800 PSI (55 Bar).
+The Clark Pump is made of modern composites and engineered plastics, ensuring long-lasting, reliable performance.

 As a result, our engineers set about making a line of water makers that could first be the most energy efficient on the market.
 Our clients wanted something that could utilize their solar especially on days when their solar topped off their batteries early.
 On bad weather days they run their Electromaax alternator to achieve the same result.